-Renminbi Convertibility - Renminbi is not freely convertible; there are significant restrictions on remittance of Renminbi into and outside the PRC that may adversely affect the liquidity of investments in Renminbi Notes
+Renminbi Convertibility - Renminbi is not freely convertible; there are significant restrictions on remittance of Renminbi into and outside the PRC that might adversely affect the liquidity of investments in Renminbi Notes

 Renminbi is not freely convertible as of the date of this Base Prospectus.
-The government of the PRC (the "PRC Government") continues to regulate conversion between Renminbi and foreign currencies, including the Hong Kong dollar, despite significant reduction over the years by the PRC Government of control over routine foreign exchange transactions under current accounts.
-As of the date of this Base Prospectus, participating banks in Singapore, Hong Kong and Taiwan have been permitted to engage in the settlement of Renminbi trade transactions.
-This represents a current account activity.
+The government of the PRC (the "PRC Government") continues to regulate conversion between Renminbi and foreign currencies, including the Hong Kong dollar, despite significant reduction in the control by the PRC Government in recent years over trade transactions involving the import and export of goods and services, as well as other frequent routine foreign exchange transactions.
+These transactions are known as current account items.
+Participating banks in Hong Kong and a number of other jurisdictions (the "Applicable Jurisdictions") have been permitted to engage in settlement of current account trade transactions in Renminbi.